Petlja/PLCT-Server/README.md

 ## Running PLCT Server

-You can run the PLCT Server either localy from command line (using an embeded web server) or deployed on a regular web server.
+You can run the PLCT Server either locally from command line (using an embedded web server) or deployed on a regular web server.

 Ways to run localy from command line:
 - use the `plct-serve` shell command: